The Holy Trinity of Effective eLearning: Usability, Utility and Desirability

 Donald A. Norman, says in his book Emotional Design: Why We Love (or Hate) Everyday Things that "It is not enough that we build products that function, that are understandable and usable, we also need to build products that bring joy and excitement, pleasure and fun."

 The good news is, any eLearning professional can learn how to apply usability, utility and desirability principles.
 Here's a list of questions to get started.
 Make the most out of them and help students make the most out of your course.

 Before anything else, the first question you need to ask yourself is: Can learners achieve their goals?
 Don Norman clearly states that the degree to which users find the course or website useful is measured by their ability to achieve those goals.

 In the introductory slides or in the first few paragraphs, students should be able to answer for themselves the proverbial question: How will completing this course make my life easier?

 Why do they need to have a background on company products?
 Why do they need to learn how to avoid computer viruses?
 Why is acquiring basic HTML and CSS skills valuable?

 2. Is it easy to navigate?
 Is navigation straight-forward?

 Navigation is one of those things you must get right.
-Create a course that has a friendly direction, that includes the intuitive nagivation people look for, and that's immediately clear to the learner what to do next.
+Does the course that has a friendly direction?Is immediately clear to the learner what to do next?
 Try to keep every button simple.
 Use location cues so that learners can easily find their way within the course.

 3. Will learners know they're on the right track?
 Does the course provide clear feedback in response to the learner’s actions?